KDE/sink/docs/logging.md

     * logfiles
     * a commandline monitor tool
     * some other developer tool
+This way we get complete logs also if some resource was not started from the console (i.e. because it was already running).

 ## Debug levels
 * trace: trace individual codepaths.
-Likely outputs way to much information for all normal cases and likely is only ever temporarily enabled.
-Trace points are likely only inserted into code fragments that are known to be problematic.
+Likely outputs way to much information for all normal cases and likely is only ever temporarily enabled for certain areas.
 * log: Comprehensive debug output.
 Enabled on demand
 * warning: Only warnings, should always be logged.
 * error: Critical messages that should never appear.
 Should always be logged.

+## Debug areas
+Debug areas split the code into sections that can be enabled/disabled as one.
+This is supposed to give finer grained control over what is logged or displayed.

+Debug areas may align with classes, but don't have to, the should be made so that they are useful.

+Areas could be:

+* resource.sync.performance
+* resource.sync
+* resource.listener
+* resource.pipeline
+* resource.store
+* resource.communication
+* client.communication
+* client.communication.org.sink.resource.maildir.identifier1
+* client.queryrunner
+* client.queryrunner.performance
+* common.typeindex

 ## Collected information
 Additionally to the regular message we want: